einars/js.decrypt.javacrypt/README.md

 $decrypted = decrypt_javacrypt($encrypted);
 ```

-There aren't any options supported, and the function will just return false if
-it can't determine packer or the unpacked results seems way off.
+The function will just return false if it can't determine packer — or if the unpacked results seem way off.

 ## Command-line

-You may run the script from the command-line as well, using the php interpreter, obviously:
+You may run the script from the command-line using the php interpreter:

 ``` shell
 php js.decrypt.javacrypt.php encrypted_file.js
 ```

+## Future

+It might be neat to rewrite the decoder to javascript and add its support to jsbeautifier.org.